-The Board of Directors of the Marin Municipal Water District shall review the level of reserves held in each fund annually and at the time of adopting the two-year preliminary or proposed operating and/or capital budget.
-Only those reserve funds held by the District are subject to this policy.
+The Board of Directors of the Marin Municipal Water District shall review the level of reserves held in each fund annually and at the time of adopting the two-year operating and capital budget.

-The Board authorizes and directs that the following reserve funds be established and further directs that the minimum amount of each reserve fund shall be, or shall be calculated to be, as follows:
+The Board authorizes and directs that the following reserve funds be established and further directs that the minimum amount and target balance of each reserve fund shall be calculated as follows:

-1) Insurance Reserve Fund: This fund is established to pay exceptionally large selfinsured claims.
-The fund shall maintain a minimum balance equivalent to six times the District's self-insured retention.
+1) Insurance Reserve Fund: This fund is established to provide funding for the self-insured retention portion of insured loss claims.
+The fund shall maintain a minimum balance equivalent to the District's total annual self-insured retention.
+The target balance shall be two times the District's total annual self-insured retention.

 - 2) Workers Compensation Reserve Fund: This fund is established to accumulate reserves sufficient to pay current and future workers compensation claims and operating expenses.
-The minimum balance shall be that set by the actuary.
-An actuarial study shall be conducted as required by state law but no less frequently than bi-annually. - 3) Capital Reserve Fund: This fund is established to accumulate reserves that may be used for current and future capital construction and equipment purchases.
-The fund shall accumulate funds from annual transfers from operating revenues, funds received from one time "windfall" revenues and revenues from the sale of capital assets.
-The minimum balance shall be equivalent to the annual budget for capital expenditures. - 4) Unrestricted/Undesignated Reserve Fund: This fund is established to accumulate reserves which may be used for any purpose of the District.
-A minimum balance equivalent to six months of the annual operating budget shall be maintained.
-At the time this reserve fund is reviewed, the Board shall adopt a level of reserve desired ten years from the date of review.
-This level shall then be used in the rate model when setting rates, fees, and charges. - 5) Rate Stabilization Fund: This fund is established to accumulate reserves which may be used for transfer to gross revenues to be used in the calculation of the District's debt coverage ratio or for any other lawful purpose of the District.
-The Rate Stabilization Fund is increased by deposits of gross revenues made 180 days following the end of a fiscal year by Board approval. - Water Supply Project Fund: This fund is established to accumulate reserves to support water supply enhancement and resiliency projects.
+The minimum balance shall be set by an actuarial review of the District's net claim liabilities.
+An actuarial study shall be conducted as required by state law but no less frequently than bi-annually. - 3) Capital Reserve Fund: This fund is established to accumulate reserves that may be used for capital construction projects, equipment purchases, and grant matching purposes for capital projects.
+The fund shall accumulate unspent funds from annual transfers from operating revenues, unspent prior year Capital Maintenance Fee revenues and Connection Fees, funds received from one time "windfall" revenues and revenues from the sale of capital assets.
+The minimum balance shall be equivalent to 25 percent of the annual Capital Maintenance Fee revenue budget.
+The target balance shall be equivalent to 50 percent the annual Capital Maintenance Fee revenue budget. - 4) Undesignated Operating Reserve Fund: This fund is established to accumulate reserves which may be used for any purpose of the District, including but not limited to unanticipated expenditures, emergency response, grant matching or pilot projects.
+A minimum balance equivalent to two months of the annual operating budget shall be maintained.
+The target balance shall be equivalent to three months of the annual operating budget.
+The target level shall be incorporated in the rate model when setting the District's water rates, fees, and charges. - 5) Rate Stabilization Fund: This fund is established to accumulate reserves which may be used to mitigate the impact of revenue shortfalls attributable to reduced water sales, or to transfer gross revenues to be used in the calculation of the District's debt coverage ratio, or for any other lawful purpose of the District.
+The minimum balance shall be equivalent to ten percent of the District's variable water revenue.
+The target balance shall be equivalent to twenty percent of the District's variable water revenue.
+The target level shall be incorporated in the rate model when setting the District's water rates, fees and charges. - 6) Water Supply Project Fund: This fund is established to accumulate reserves to support large scale investments and grant matching requirements related to supplemental water supply enhancement and resiliency projects.
 Beginning FY 2023-24, \$2.5 million will be transferred to the Water Supply Project Fund annually.
+The annual transfer shall be incorporated in the rate model when setting the District's water rates, fees and charges. - 7) Pension Stabilization Fund: This fund is established to provide funding for required Unfunded Accrued Liability (UAL) payments resulting from investment market shortfalls and/or actuarial assumption changes.
+The minimum balance shall be equivalent to thirty five percent of the District's annual UAL payment.
+The target balance shall be equivalent to sixty percent of the District's annual